More and More (Captain Hollywood Project song): Chart performance

 Upon its release on 29 July 1992, "More and More" became a hit in several countries in Europe.
 In Germany, it reached No. 1 for four weeks with a total of 36 weeks inside the German singles chart.
-The single was also a number-one hit on the French Top Dance chart, and a top-5 hit in Austria, Belgium, Denmark, Italy, Norway, Sweden, and Switzerland.
-In Belgium, it peaked at No. 2 for two weeks, behind Def Dames Dope's "It's OK It's All Right", spending 14 weeks in total within the Ultratop 50 singles chart.
-In Denmark, the single also reached No. 2, behind Whitney Houston's "I Will Always Love You", for three weeks on the Danish singles chart.
+The single was also a number-one hit on the French Top Dance chart, and a top-five hit in Austria, Belgium, Denmark, Italy, Norway, Sweden, and Switzerland.
+In Belgium, it peaked at No. 2 for two weeks, spending 14 weeks in total within the Ultratop 50 singles chart.
+In Denmark, the single also reached No. 2 for three weeks.
 In France, Greece, and the Netherlands, the single was a top-10 hit.
 In the United Kingdom, it reached No. 23 during its third week on the UK Singles Chart, on 14 November 1993, spending six weeks within the UK Top 100.
 On the Eurochart Hot 100 and European Dance Radio Chart, the song reached No. 3 and 8, respectively.

 Outside Europe, "More and More" peaked at No. 5 in Israel, reached No. 16 in Zimbabwe in Africa, and was a crossover pop hit in North America, where it reached No. 1 on the Canadian RPM Dance/Urban chart and the US Billboard Maxi-Singles Sales chart, where it spent two weeks in July 1993.
 It also peaked at No. 14 on the US Cash Box Top 100 and No. 17 on the Billboard Hot 100.
 In Oceania, it peaked at No. 43 on the ARIA Top 50 singles chart.
 The single was awarded with a platinum record in Germany, after 500,000 singles were sold there, and a gold record in Greece.